 - Most products in this category are not formulated to remove makeup;

 - Can be stripping for dry and sensitive skin types.

 A cleansing bar may seem like an obvious or practical choice to many of us.
 Although cleansing bars are, in fact, quite an effective type of cleanser, some formulas containing soaps tend to remove the natural oils that are part of the skin’s natural barrier, and may leave your face feeling a little dry and vulnerable.
 You may look for syndets (soapless cleansing bars) for a much gentler option in the exact same presentation.
 To tell a soap apart from a syndet, you’ll have to read the description of the product and find if it mentions not containing soap on the formulation.
-There are incredible options for both, being Uriage Eau Thermale Solid Cleansing Cream a great example of a mild soap while Nivea Naturally Clean Radiance Face Cleansing Bar makes for a fantastic soapless cleanser.
+There are incredible options for both, like Uriage Eau Thermale Solid Cleansing Cream featuring the unique Uriage Thermal Water Nivea Naturally Clean Radiance Face Cleansing Bar makes for a fantastic soapless cleanser.

 When it comes to sustainability, cleansing bars usually are more interesting than any other liquid options, with minimum use of space for transportation, low or no use of water and small packaging.
 If you’re interested in knowing more about that, then you should take a look at how we talk about sustainability at Care to Beauty.

 - Leave the skin feeling deeply cleansed.

 - Some formulas (containing soap) are too harsh and may strip your skin.